browncs-course-tools/gradescope-ag-main/README.md

  - `config/`:  Contains per-assignment configuration for this autograder.
 See the README in this directory for details.
  - `do_run.sh`:  Example script first run by the loader.
-This is one option you can extend to run your own autograder code
+This is one option you can extend to run your own autograder code--take a look at this file for details on how you can use/extend it.
+ - `common.sh`:  Bash helpers for manipulating `results.json`.
+You
+   can use this to add extra autograder tests to your results file.